2 Year yoga course incorporating several specialist yoga teaching areas’, in Byron Bay & Melbourne

 Prerequisite: 10540NAT Certificate IV in Yoga Teaching with Byron Yoga Centre.
-If you don’t have this then sign up for the Certificate IV and the Diploma (total 3 years) and enjoy a discount on fees
+If you don’t have this then sign up for the Certificate IV in Yoga Teaching and the Diploma (total 3 years) and enjoy a discount on fees

 (International students can qualify for a 2 or 3 year student visa to Australia.
 Australian students can apply for Austudy)

 RTO No. 91522 | Course Code.
 10677NAT | CRICOS Code.
 03418E